vallauri-ict/car-shop-LookAtOmkar/README.md

 **4. WebSite where there are presented all the vehicle available, graphically and lots of elements to represent more beautiful it.**

-**The list of vehicle and all its details are in a Database called "Veicoli"**
+**The list of vehicle and all its details are in a Database called "Veicoli, and i have also saved it in others extensions like json, docx,xslx,csv and txt"**